Cerebral achromatopsia: Diagnosis

 Cerebral achromatopsia can be diagnosed easily with color vision tests, commonly the Farnsworth-Munsell 100 hue test or the Ishihara plate test.
-Testing and diagnosis for cerebral achromatopsia is often incomplete and misdiagnosed in doctor’s offices.
+Testing and diagnosis for cerebral achromatopsia is often incomplete and misdiagnosed in doctor's offices.

 Remarkably, almost 50% of tested patients diagnosed with cerebral achromatopsia are able to perform normally on the color-naming test.
 However, these results are somewhat in question because of the sources from which many of these reports come.
 Only 29% of cerebral achromatopsia patients successfully pass the Ishihara plate test, which is a more accepted and more standardized test for color blindness.

 Difference from congenital achromatopsia

 The most apparent distinguishing characteristic between congenital achromatopsia and cerebral achromatopsia is the sudden onset of color vision loss following a severe head injury or damage to the occipital lobe following a stroke or similar ischemic event.
-Non-invasive imaging techniques can be the most helpful in determining whether the area of damage following a traumatic event is an correlated with color-vision processing.
+Non-invasive imaging techniques can be the most helpful in determining whether the area of damage following a traumatic event is correlated with color-vision processing.
 Simple diagnostic tools can also be used to determine whether a patient is a likely candidate for further testing, as advancing imaging procedures can often prove expensive and unnecessary.

 Co-morbid factors can be valuable indicators of the likelihood of cerebral achromatopsia.
 One disorder often seen alongside cerebral achromatopsia is prosopagnosia, the inability to recall or recognize faces.
 The correlation is still the subject of ongoing research, but the most telltale clue in this association is the close proximity of brain lesions seen in prosopagnosics and those with cerebral achromatopsia without prosopagnosia.
 Figure 1 illustrates overlap of brain lesions compiled from numerous case reports of both disorders.
 A common area of damage associated with both disorders can be seen in the right occipital lobe.